The majestic red monolith rising in the middle of the outback is one of Australia’s symbols.

-The closest airport is Ayers Rock Airport (AYQ) which is located just about 25 km (16 miles) from Uluru (Ayers Rock).
+The closest airport is Ayers Rock Airport (AYQ), located just about 25 km (16 miles) from Uluru (Ayers Rock).

-Another option is the airport in Alice Springs (ASP) which is bigger and therefore there is a better choice of flights.
+Another option is the airport in Alice Springs (ASP), which is bigger and therefore has a better flight choice.

-There are flights to both the airports from most major cities in Australia.
+There are flights to both airports from most major cities in Australia.

-If you like adventure (like us!), you should go on a road trip.
+If you like adventure (like us), consider going on a road trip.

-Driving is the best way to experience the Red Centre because it gives you the flexibility to explore the place at your own pace.
+Driving is the best way to experience the Red Centre because it allows you to explore the place at your own pace.

-You don’t need to be an experienced driver at all because there is not much traffic and the roads are in good condition.
+You don’t need to be an experienced driver because there isn’t much traffic and the roads are in good condition.

-But if you don’t drive or you aren’t comfortable with driving abroad, you can choose from many group or private tours which are on offer.
+But if you don’t drive or aren’t comfortable driving abroad, you can choose from many groups or private tours which are on offer.

 When To Go

-The best time to visit this region is Australian winter (summer in Europe and North America) because the temperatures are more pleasant.
+The best time to visit this region is Australia’s winter (summer in Europe and North America) because the temperatures are more pleasant.

-However, we were there in December, which is the middle of their summer, and we experienced rain and storms.
+However, we were there in December, the middle of their summer, and we experienced rain and storms.

 Seriously – what are the odds of getting a rainy day in the desert?!

-It is a good idea to start early in the morning because most trails are quite exposed.
+It can get boiling during sunny summer days, so start early in the morning because most trails are quite exposed.